-This experiment is an explosive demonstration of the basic principle of Boyle's Law: as pressure increases, volume decreases.
-Scientifically stated, this means: “Under constant temperature, the volume of a gas is inversely proportional to the total amount of pressure applied."
-In this experiment, the gas is the air inside the pipe, lodged between the two potato plugs.
-When the broomstick is shoved into the pipe, one plug is pushed toward the other.
-This suddenly reduces the volume of the gas, thereby increasing its pressure.
-The burst of pressure sends the potato plug flying.
+Your child will love playing with his food to make a working potato cannon.
+This explosive experiment demonstrates the basic principles of Boyle's Law, which states, "Under constant temperature, the volume of gas is inversely proportional to the total amount of pressure applied."
+In the case of the popping potato, the air in the pipe is the gas, lodged between two potato plugs.
+By shoving a broomstick into the pipe of the potato cannon, one plug pushes towards the other reducing the volume of gas, while increasing pressure.
+The pressure in the potato cannon is what sends the potato plug flying into the yard!